 III.
 COLLECTION AND SAMPLE TESTING

-Collection Process
+Collection Process for Random Drug Testing and/or Testing for Suspicion

 The Random Drug Testing Coordinator or designee shall be present immediately prior to the collection process to ensure proper staff identification.

 Collection of the test specimen will be conducted by an independent third party administrator.
 The individual who supervises specimen collections (referred to herein as a "collection site person") shall be trained in maintaining a proper chain of custody, in proper conduct during a specimen collection, and in identifying specimen irregularities.